PagerDuty/terraform-provider-pagerduty/website/docs/r/incident_workflow.html.markdown

 Each incident workflow step (`step`) supports the following:

 * `name` - (Required) The name of the workflow step.
 * `action` - (Required) The action id for the workflow step, including the version.
 A list of actions available can be retrieved using the [PagerDuty API](https://developer.pagerduty.com/api-reference/aa192a25fac39-list-actions).
-* `input` - (Optional) The list of inputs for the workflow action.
+* `input` - (Optional) The list of standard inputs for the workflow action.
+* `inline_steps_input` - (Optional) The list of inputs that contain a series of inline steps for the workflow action.

-Each incident workflow step input (`input`) supports the following:
+Each incident workflow step standard input (`input`) supports the following:

 * `name` - (Required) The name of the input.
 * `value` - (Required) The value of the input.

+Each incident workflow step inline steps input (`inline_steps_input`) points to an input whose metadata describes the `format` as `inlineSteps` and supports the following:

+* `name` - (Required) The name of the input.
+* `step` - (Required) The inline steps of the input.
+An inline step adheres to the step schema described above.

 ## Attributes Reference